jovotech/jovo-framework/docs/getting-started/README.md

 ## Install the Jovo CLI

+> Since the launch of Jovo `v4`, you can access the v3 CLI with `jovo3`.
+To do so, you need to update the v3 CLI to the latest version with `npm install -g jovo-cli`.
+Learn more here: https://www.jovo.tech/docs/migration#use-v4-and-v3-in-parallel

 We highly recommend using the Jovo CLI if you want to benefit from all the features coming with Jovo.
 You can find alternatives on our [installation page](./installation './installation').

 Install the Jovo CLI globally by using the following command: